MicrosoftDocs/power-automate-docs/articles/desktop-flows/governance.md

 ## Configure Power Automate for desktop to interact with a corporate proxy server

-IT administrators, may set the following registry keys, to configure the Power Automate’s interaction with a corporate proxy server.
+IT administrators, may set the following registry key, to configure the Power Automate’s interaction with a corporate proxy server.

 |Hive|Key|Name|Type|
 |---|---|---|---|